lunarwriter/UCD-MS-1/README.md

     * __Colour Scheme__

-        * The main colours used are dark navy blue, slate gray, and white.
+        * The main colours used are dark navy blue, orange, and white.

     * __Typography__